Future Skills Sussex Conversation

 Event Report

-Off the back of the workshop segment of the event, we have created a summary report which also contains recommendations and next steps for organisations involved, or indeed organisations with and interest in the recent Recruiting & Retaining a Diverse Workforce main report.
+Off the back of the workshop segment of the event, we have created a summary report which also contains recommendations and next steps for organisations involved, or indeed organisations with an interest in the recent Recruiting & Retaining a Diverse Workforce main report.

 To view the summary report please click here.